9K35 Strela-10: Missiles

 All missiles—9M31M, 9M37, 9M37M and 9M333—are equipped with optical homing heads utilizing reticle-based photocontrast and/or infrared homing.
-9M333 is said to have particularly good countermeasures resistance due to its triple-channel homing head, while the photocontrast channel of 9M37/9M37M is described as back-up method to the IR channel.
+9M333 is said to have particularly good countermeasure resistance due to its triple-channel homing head, while the 9M37/9M37M's photocontrast channel is described as back-up method to the IR channel.

 All main variants—Strela-10SV, Strela-10M, Strela-10M2 and Strela-10M3—can use all aforementioned missile types.

-The main characteristics of the missiles are listed in the table below, based on source number, unless otherwise noted.
-For comparison purposes data for nearest western equivalent, the somewhat larger and heavier MIM-72 Chaparral, is also provided.
+The main characteristics of the missiles are listed in the table below, based on source number unless otherwise noted.
+For comparison purposes, data for nearest western equivalent, the somewhat larger and heavier MIM-72 Chaparral, is also provided.

 As the photocontrast channel provides effective head-on engagement ability, firing range against an approaching target can be considerably longer than the maximum ranges listed above, likewise maximum firing range would be considerably less than the maximum range of target destruction against a receding target.
 Definition of range and effective ceiling for MIM-72 is unknown and the figures are therefore not directly comparable.